-Before amassing his fortune, Thomas “Tim” Howe Scanlan was a small boy who left Ireland with his family during the potato famine.
+Before amassing his fortune, Thomas “Tim” Howe Scanlan was a small boy who left Ireland during the potato famine with his family.
 They were hungry and needy.
 Fast forward to 1853, when this adventurous man found his way to Houston, Texas, a swampy city with grand ambitions just like his.

-When Tim Scanlan passed away in 1906, he was the second-richest man in the city, a status noted in his obituary but lost in Houston’s history.
-He felt the stigma of being Irish Catholic in his lifetime, but he remained very active in the city’s civic affairs.
+When Tim Scanlan passed away in 1906, he was the second-richest man in Houston, a status noted in his obituary but lost in Houston’s history.
+He surely felt the stigma of being Irish Catholic in his lifetime, but he remained very active in the city’s civic affairs.

 Stella and Lillian’s holdings grew as oil was flowing on the Scanlan’s west Texas land.
-In 1950, before Stella passed away, she signed an agreement with Occidental Petroleum to pump oil out of the ground in the sought-after bullseye of the Permian Basin.
+In 1950, before Stella passed away, she signed royalty agreements with Occidental Petroleum to pump oil out of the ground in the sought-after bullseye of the Permian Basin.
 They earned an average of $1-$1.5 million per year, all of which went into the Foundation.

 Daughters Set Stage for Philanthropic Giving to UST

-An introduction of Lillian and Stella to the fledgling University of St. Thomas was made by Bishop Christopher Byrne of the Galveston Diocese.
-His gesture started the friendship.
+An introduction to the new, fledgling University of St. Thomas was made by Bishop Christopher Byrne of the Galveston Diocese to Lillian and Stella started the friendship.
 Both sisters loved the University from the outset and gave money to its new Memorial Library.
 Their ultimate expression of support was to bequeath a planned gift to UST in 1950.

-Throughout its storied history, the Scanlan Foundation has cumulatively awarded UST with nearly $9 million in grants to endow faculty chairs.
-The Foundation has established scholarships, funded programs, supported initiatives and invested in the Catholicity of the University.
+Throughout its storied history, the Scanlan Foundation has cumulatively awarded UST with nearly $9 million in grants.
+The Foundation grants has established endowed faculty chairs, scholarships, funded programs, support initiatives and invested in the Catholicity of the University.